Liverpool sign defender Kabak from Schalke

 With Kabak leaving Schalke, the Bundesliga side have replaced him with Germany international Shkodran Mustafi, who agreed to cancel his contract with Arsenal on Monday.

+"He is only 20 now.
+He plays in his second club [in Germany]; he is at Schalke and unfortunately they are in a bad position in the moment.
+For him, I think it's a really good moment to make the move because, like each player in the world, you need a stable team around you and that's what we can deliver," Klopp said of Kabak.

 Liverpool have been linked with several centre-backs in this transfer window as they battled a growing injury list.
-They are without Virgil van Dijk and Joe Gomez for the rest of the season, while Joel Matip was injured in their win at Tottenham on Jan.
-28.
+They are without Virgil van Dijk, Joe Gomez, and now Matip for the rest of the season.

 With his options at central defence depleted, Klopp turned to midfielders Jordan Henderson and Fabinho to fill in at centre-back, while youngsters Nathaniel Phillips and Rhys Williams have also stepped into the void.